enel-gdh-educational/katacoda-scenarios/docker/part2/step3.md

    Check the container file system to see that matches the source folder on your host.

-As intended, the content of the source folder used in a bind mount will persist beyond container life.
+As intended, the content of the source folder used in a bind mount will persist beyond the container's life.
 Stop and remove *simple_api_bind* container, and the folder will still be there on your file system.

 Imagine a bind mount used for example, while executing a training operation instead of a